PlasmaFAIR/intro_to_automation/2_packaging/README.md

 ### Tasks

 1. Install your project using the `--editable` flag
-   - `pip` can install from local paths (as well as package names from PyPI, the usual, and URLs of Github projects too), you can use the Unix shortcut `.` to refer to the current directory
    - If you completed the bonus exercises adding `pytest` as an optional dependency, you can install it automatically with `.[tests]` as the path